wildtruc/winestarter/README.md

 Config file and configuration UI are completly independent and script can work without the UI, but it can do a lot of thing to help you during your journey to install Wine emulated apps.

 # Changelog and issues
-Look CHANGELOG.md.
-You can find too some experience reports about apps install test.
+Have a look to [CHANGELOG](./CHANGELOG.md) to follow progress, issues and fixes.
+You will find also some experience reports about apps install test.

 # WARNINGS
 I'm still leaning and I often discover issues and bugs.
-If you can't install, see wierd things or everything else, feel free to xontact me and we will fix this together.
+If you can't install, see weird things or everything else, feel free to contact me and we will fix this together.

 -------
 # Basics